true-og/HoverStats-OG/README.md

 # HoverStats
-Hover stats is a server side chat plugin that allows for more user interaction with chat.
+HoverStats is a server-side chat plugin that allows for more user interaction with chat.
 This is done by adding a hoverable effect to the player's name and tags.
 All of these are defined inside the config.yml and can be very easily changed.
 There is also a customizable command that will be activated when the player clicks on the target player's name.

 # Disclaimer
-This plugin supports most chat plugins, however, there is some work needed to be done to make it compatible.
-If at first the plugin doesn't work then please change the following entry inside of the config
+This plugin supports most chat plugins, however, some work needs to be done to make it compatible.
+If at first the plugin doesn't work then please change the following entry inside the config
 ```yml
 Chat Event Priority: HIGH # Defaults to HIGH
 ```